koenbok/Cavia/README.md

 [VERY MUCH A WORK IN PROGRESS]

-Key value implementation on top of sql.
+Simple key value implementation on top of old fashioned sql.

 ## Philosophy